RanjithThurai/PersonalFinanceTracker/README.md

 Bash

 node server.js
-Setup the Frontend:
+3. Setup the Frontend

-Navigate to the frontend directory:
+Navigate to the frontend directory and install dependencies:

 Bash

 cd ../frontend
 npm install
-(Optional) Create a .env file in the frontend root:

-Code snippet

-REACT_APP_API_URL=http://localhost:5000/api
-Start the development server:
+Start the React development server:

 Bash

 npm start
-🚀 Deployment
+🌐 Deployment
 The project is pre-configured for modern hosting platforms:

 Backend: Deploy to Render or Railway using the included render.yaml or Procfile.